How to Start a Blog

 Step 2: If you want to register your newly-invented domain name, enter it on the left.
 If you already have one registered elsewhere, enter it on the right.
 Since you can register a free domain name with every new account, it might be worth locking in one either way, depending on your needs.
 Click Next.

 Step 3: Oh look at that… CatchyFisherman.com is available.
 Lucky me!

-Here’s where they tell you about your Free new domain name.
+Here’s where they tell you about your Free primary domain registration.
 Enter your account information and then choose your package details.
 It looks like they’re trying to sell me a bunch of extra stuff.
 The only thing we chose was the Domain Whois Privacy for an extra $10 per year (this prevents your real name and mailing address from being publicly associated with your domain name).

-Oh look at that!
-When I drop down the account plans, it looks like it’s cheaper than initially advertised.
-We picked the 12 month price at $5.95 per month when first starting MMM.
+The drop down will show you the current account plan options.
+We picked the 12 month price, currently 7.99 per month, when first starting MMM.
 No need for a pro package just yet — you can upgrade your site at any time once the traffic is a flowin’.
 I found basic hosting was good up to at least 10,000 pageviews/day.

-Step 4: Don’t worry, I didn’t really register CatchyFisherman.com.
-It’s still available.
-I’m assuming that once you fill out the page in step 3 and click Next that you will get some kind of login information for your Control Panel (‘cpanel’).
+Step 4: I’m assuming that once you fill out the page in step 3 and click Next that you will get some kind of login information for your Control Panel (‘cpanel’).

 You now have a domain name and a hosting service.
 Congratulations!

 Part 2 – Create your WordPress Blog in 4 Steps using Bluehost